 For more information from the regulator on the different lawful basis under which data can be processed and stored, visit the ICO website.

 We use the information that you have given us in order to;

-- Manage your membership if you are a member or pending member
+- Manage your membership and your interaction with a-n if you are a member or pending member

-We may share this information with regulatory authorities such as HMRC, Payment Processing Organisations and those engaged to manage our Accounts and other Professional services.
+We may share this information with regulatory authorities such as payment processing organisations and those engaged to manage our accounts and other professional services.